 Mating takes place in flight during late spring and early summer when winged males and females leave an old colony.
 The male dies soon after mating and the female, called the queen, locates a nesting place in wood.
 She then excavates a small chamber in which she secludes herself and lays her first eggs.

 When the eggs hatch, the queen nourishes the larvae until they are fully developed.
 The larvae enter a pupal period within a tan-colored cocoon before becoming adults.
 Development from egg to adult takes about three months, depending on temperature conditions, during the warmer part of the year.

 First-year broods are small, sometimes consisting of only 10 to 20 ants.
 In following years, colonies often increase to 2,000 to 3,000 ants.
 It is from these large colonies that winged males and females swarm, mate and start new broods.

-Text is from: Carpenter Ants; New York State Tree Pest Leaflet No. F-3, prepared by Dr. John B. Simeone, emeritus professor, in cooperation with Dr. Lawrence P. Abrahamson, Faculty of Environmental and Forest Biology, State University of New York College of Environmental Science and Forestry and Carolyn Klass, Department of Entomology, New York State College of Agricultural and
+Further sources: Carpenter Ants; New York State Tree Pest Leaflet No. F-3, prepared by Dr. John B. Simeone, emeritus professor, in cooperation with Dr. Lawrence P. Abrahamson, Faculty of Environmental and Forest Biology, State University of New York College of Environmental Science and Forestry and Carolyn Klass, Department of Entomology, New York State College of Agricultural